 A.R.
 Kothari*, N.P.
 Burnett (2017) Herbivores alter plant-wind interactions by acting as a point mass on leaves and by removing leaf tissue.
 Ecology and Evolution 7: 6884-6893.
 (PDF)

 Science lessons in under-served schools As a graduate student at UC Berkeley I participated in the outreach program Bay Area Scientists in Schools that taught science lessons to elementary school students in under-served areas of the San Francisco Bay Area.
-During my time with this program, members of this program taught more than 100 lessons that reached more than 3,000 students.
+During my time with this program, members of this program taught more than 100 lessons that reached more than 3,000 students, many of them from groups that are traditionally underrepresented in STEM.